Chennai 2 Singapore: Soundtrack

 Music composer, Mohamaad Ghibran announced on his social media pages that the audio launch will be done through a uniquely designed Audio Drive.
 Ghibran and director Abbas Akbar planned to undertake the cross-country trip from Chennai to Singapore, where each song number was released on YouTube at each border, from Chennai to Singapore, crossing Bhutan, Myanmar, Thailand and Malaysia!
 Engaging his fans and friends through his social media pages, Ghibran asked for advice about the road trip.
 He also sent a wish for Ajith Kumar, known for his road skills, to offer his advice.

 The historic Audio Drive flag-off event took place on 1 June 2016 at Sathyam Theatres Chennai was graced by popular Kollywood actor Suriya.
 The event garnered an outstanding media presence and wide publicity for the film and its prolific efforts to release each single.
 The first song that was released in Chennai, “Vaadi Vaadi” topped the charts on the popular radio station, Radio Mirchi, for over a week in June 2016, and went on to top the weekly charts on other stations such as Big FM, Radio City, and Suryan FM.
-The vibrant song also took the top spot for overall airplay across Chennai’s FMs in June and July2016.
+The vibrant song also took the top spot for overall airplay across Chennai's FMs in June and July 2016.
 The complete soundtrack of Chennai 2 Singapore claimed an impressive 1st spot on iTunes All India Music Store due to its snazzy city-styled numbers and Apple Music chose “Vaadi Vaadi” as its best song of the week in August 2016.

 Reception

-The film released to good audience reviews particularly with the younger audience.
+The film released to mixed audience reviews particularly with the younger audience.